-The Arts Educator Emergency Relief Review panel is composed of members from our Board of Directors, the Roundtable’s Executive Director, and select members from our Teaching Artist Affairs Committee and Taskforce for Equity & Inclusion.
+The Arts Educator Emergency Relief Review panel is composed of members from our Board of Directors, the Roundtable’s Executive Director, and select members from our Teaching Artist Affairs Committee, Taskforce for Equity & Inclusion, and Roundtable Membership.

 Your personally identifiable information, including your banking information and IRS Form W-9, will only be accessed by the NYC Arts in Education Roundtable’s Executive Director and the Relief Fund Project Manager for the purposes of processing grant awards.